Bellman filtering and smoothing for state-space models: Simulation studies

-\item[2.] {\bf Bellman filter:} The algorithm in Table~\ref{table1} is initialised using the unconditional distribution.
-Each optimisation uses Newton's method if the realised information in Table~\ref{table2b} is nonnegative, and Fisher's method otherwise.
-We exit the iterative method when the estimated state is stable up to a tolerance of $0.0001$ or the number of iterations exceeds $40$, whichever occurs first (on average, ${\sim}5$ iterations are needed).
-Newton's updating step is used if the realised information in Table~\ref{table2b} is nonnegative.
-Otherwise a weighted average of Newton's and Fisher's updating steps is used, where the weights are chosen to guarantee $I_{t|t}\geq I_{t|t-1}$.\footnote{For the dependence model with the Gaussian distribution, the weight placed on Fisher's updating step should weakly exceed $1/2$.
+\item[2.] {\bf Bellman filter (BF):} The algorithm in Table~\ref{table3} is initialised using the unconditional distribution.
+Optimisation steps are performed until the estimated state is stable up to a tolerance of $0.0001$ (on average, ${\sim}5$ iterations are needed).
+The logarithmic observation density is smooth and concave for the first seven DPGs, in which case optimisation~\eqref{updatingrule v2} is strongly concave; quasi-Newton methods then quickly find the optimum (e.g.\ \citealp{nocedal2006numerical}).
+For simplicity, I pick Newton's method which proved fast and stable.
+For the last three DGPs, the logarithmic observation density fails to be concave; in this case, I amend Newton's method by replacing the Hessian of the logarithmic density by a weighted average of the Hessian and its expectation to ensure that the resulting expression is negative with probability one.\footnote{For the dependence model with the Gaussian distribution, the weight placed on the expectation should weakly exceed $1/2$.
 For the Student's \emph{t} distribution, this generalises to $1/2\times(\nu+4)/(\nu+3)$.
-For the local-level model with heavy-tailed noise, the weight given to Fisher's updating step should weakly exceed $(1+\nu/3)/(1+3\nu)$.} Predictions are made using (a) the true parameters, (b) in-sample estimated parameters and (c) out-of-sample estimated parameters.
-Parameter estimation is based on estimator~\eqref{approximate estimator} using the first (or last) $2{,}500$ observations for out-of-sample (or in-sample) estimation.
-Bellman-predicted states $a_{t|t-1}$ are transformed using link functions to obtain quantities of interest, e.g.\ $\lambda_{t|t-1}=\exp(a_{t|t-1})$.
+For the local-level model with heavy-tailed noise, the weight given to the expectation should weakly exceed $(1+\nu/3)/(1+3\nu)$.} For these DGPs, the same weighting scheme ensures $I_{t|t}\geq I_{t|t-1}$ as desired for the static-parameter estimator~\eqref{approximate estimator}.
+Smoothed states are obtained as stated in Table~\ref{table3}.

-\item[3.] {\bf Importance sampler:} For the numerically accelerated importance-sampling (NAIS) method, we follow \cite{koopman2016predicting}, whose code is available as supplementary material to their article.
-For each time step, we deviate slightly by computing both the weighted mean and the weighted median of the (simulated) predictions, where the weights are as in~\cite{koopman2016predicting}.
-The resulting point predictions are used to compute RMSEs and MAEs, respectively.